abarch/haptic-exploration.rsbag-renderer/apispec.md

 Return event objects from a given `source`'s `channel`/s.

-The events are transformed by the named `transform` and the resulting data is used to fill in the `data` field in the response.
+The events are transformed by the identifierd `transform` and the resulting data is used to fill in the `data` field in the response.
 If the transform is unknown to the system, an error is returned instead. `skip` has to be a positive integer that denotes from which event in the channels on events should be delivered.
 If `skip` is greater than the length of the